bitstatic/FarmX-frntnd/README.md

 https://timely-strudel-932c92.netlify.app/

 ## Technology Stack
-FarmX is a React project using Google Cloud Platform as Backend.
+HarvestHive is a NextJS project using Express as Backend.
 The tech stack used includes:

 - Typescript
 - React